Williamson County Divorce Lawyer

 The General Sessions Court handles small claims (under $25,000) and traffic violations as well as criminal cases, but in a family law context your case might be before the General Sessions Court if there was an Order of Protection or if someone violated an Order of Protection and was arrested by the police.

 According to the Tennessee department of Health in 2011 there were 1,149 marriages and 655 divorces.
 In 2010 there were 1,026 marriages and 640 divorces in Williamson County.
 Although there are always a number of divorces filed in Williamson Co., at Widrig Law PLLC you are not just a number.
-You will work with an attorney who knows you by name and will fight for you.Contact Us Today for a Free Evaluation of Your Case
+You will work with an attorney who knows you by name and will fight for you.Contact Us Today for an Evaluation of Your Case

-At Widrig Law PLLC we offer free initial consultations.
+At Widrig Law PLLC we offer initial consultations.
 If you or a loved one has a child support, alimony dispute, divorce, legal separation, adoption, prenuptial agreement, or other family law related case then please call us at 615-417-7800 today.